petrveprek/obircs/README.md

 At compile time, all *scribo* logging, logging for some categories, or logging for some verbosities can be disabled.
 In addition, logging for some category-verbosity combinations can be enabled.
 This is useful as an override together with disabling categories and verbosities.
-Logging disabled at compile-time has **zero run-time overhead** (i.e. it uses no memory space and consumes no computational cycles).
+Logging disabled at compile time has **zero run-time overhead** (i.e. it uses no memory space and consumes no computational cycles).

-To disable/enable desired *scribo* logging options, predefined preprocessor tokens must be hash-defined either in `scribo.cfg` configuration file or be provided via command line toolchain option.
+To disable/enable desired *scribo* logging options, predefined preprocessor tokens must be hash-defined either in `scribo.cfg` configuration file or be provided via command-line toolchain option.

 Examples (`scribo.cfg`):